 If you love ginger like we do then you need to get your hands on a bottle of ginger syrup.
 The spicy, earthy flavor is intense and perfect for mixing with citrus flavors.
 With many ginger based drinks gaining popularity, the recipes for this syrup are plentiful.
 Pimm's Cup, the Dark and Stormy, and the Moscow Mule probably ring a bell.
 However, if you have tried making any of these at home you likely know that regular ginger ale wont cut it.

 A good quality ginger beer will do the trick.
 But if you don't have any readily available – we suggest grabbing some ginger syrup and club soda as an excellent substitute.
-Much more practical and cost effective but equally delicious alternative.
+Much more practical and cost effective but equally delicious alternative, find here yoga practice guide.
 Replace any recipes calling for ginger beer by mixing up your own.
 A typical syrup will call for 1oz ginger syrup to 3oz club soda.

 Sour Mix Syrup

 We all know how important sour flavor is when it comes to our cocktails.
 The combination of sweet and sour just compliments each other so nicely and gives has a refreshingly tart flavor.
 When it comes to citrus in a cocktail, fresh is always best.
 The freshly squeezed lime, lemon or grapefruit juice is simply untouchable.
 But I will also say that squeezing those fruits can be a hassle when making drinks for guests at home.
 And if you are going to instead use lime juice concentrate from a grocery store, consider going one step above in quality and try a sour mix syrup.